microsoft/FluidFramework/common/lib/container-definitions/api-report/container-definitions.api.md

 import { ISignalMessage } from '@fluidframework/protocol-definitions';
 import { ISnapshotTree } from '@fluidframework/protocol-definitions';
 import { ISummaryTree } from '@fluidframework/protocol-definitions';
-import { ITelemetryBaseLogger} from '@fluidframework/common-definitions';
+import { ITelemetryBaseLogger } from '@fluidframework/common-definitions';
 import { ITokenClaims } from '@fluidframework/protocol-definitions';
 import { ITree } from '@fluidframework/protocol-definitions';
 import { IVersion } from '@fluidframework/protocol-definitions';